dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 structured and arranged to behave in various ways and can be blocked or unavailable, resulting in less than desirable social mobility.

 Communism minimizes wealth as a store of social influence by design.
 To the detriment of America, most socialists and marxists do not *truly* understand this or its consequences.
-They make a bargain to improve their situation and harness demagoguery to get what they want without understanding how it cripples evolutionary mechanisms, the quality of life and degrees of freedom in society.
+They make a bargain to improve their situation and harness demagoguery to get what they want in the short-term.
+They do that without understanding how it cripples evolutionary mechanisms for aspects of society, reducing the rate of meaningful change and the degrees of freedom in society.
+It powers its services with central banking that inevitably fails, while undermining fundamental factors that lead to prosperity.

 Communism, lacking financial channels for incentivization is thus, less equipped for motivating citizenry.
 Because its mechanics and